 Because Kentucky's highest income tax bracket has a higher tax rate and lower threshold, a Virginia resident would most often be limited to an out-of-state tax credit that is less than the amount of income tax paid to Kentucky.
-As such, it is likely the actual amounts of credit available to the Taxpayers would be less than the amounts included in this bill.
+As such, it is likely the actual amounts of credit available to the Taxpayers would be less than the amounts actually paid to the state of Kentucky.

 This bill would direct the Department to review amended income tax returns submitted by Rocky McCowan, Michael Owens, Steve Farmer, James Lee, and Robert Hicks for taxable years 1992 through 1996 notwithstanding the statute of limitations and provide the appropriate tax credit for income tax paid to another state.
+The taxpayers would be required to submit their amended returns to the Department no later than October 1, 2003.
+Upon reviewing the returns, the Department would issue a refund to the taxpayers.
+However, the refund would be issued without interest.